Ancient Times (when gods still walked the earth among humans)

 That caught King Ku’s attention.
 He looked back at the mystical creature in front of him.
 It was tempting to kill the bugger for reminding him of the fact that this Prince was going to gaining immorality.
 But he really did not need a war with the 9-tail foxes.
 The real enemy was that snot-nose Prince Bo, not this minor creature.

 King Ku got up from his throne and walked towards Lord Hong Hui.
 Chills began to build on Lord Hong Hui as King Ku drew closer.
-Once he reached the side of the 9-tail fox, he leaned closed to the pointed ear and whispered softly to him.
+Once he reached the side of the 9-tail fox, he leaned close to the Lord Hong Hui's pointed ear and whispered softly to him.
 "Fine, I will help you.”

 “Thank you, sir!”Lord Hong Hui swung toward Ku who walked pass him.